Quick Guide to Paris’ Metro Tickets & Passes for Tourists

 - 5 days (full fare /reduced fare): 76,25 € /38,10 €

 Forfait Navigo Semaine: This Metro pass Paris is valid for one week, from Monday to Sunday.
 You can buy the pass from the Friday of the previous week until the Thursday of the week you want to use it.
 If you decide to buy it on Thursday, for example, you will only use this pass for four days (Thursday, Friday, Saturday, and Sunday of the same week).
+The standard price for this pass is 31,60€ and you can load it onto the Navigo Pass card.

 Forfait Navigo Mois: This Metro pass Paris is valid for one month, from the first day until the last day of the month.
+The standard price for this pass is 88,80€ and you can load it onto the Navigo Pass card.

-This is an ideal option for occasional travelers working or living in Ile-de-France.
+Navigo Liberté+: This is an ideal option for occasional travelers working or living in Ile-de-France.
 It allows you to use all public transportation in Paris, including the funicular of Montmartre.
 To use it, you must validate your Paris Metro card each time you travel.

-Each train or metro ride costs less than individual tickets (rail 1,99 € and surface 1,60€, caped at 12 €/day), and you will be charged at the end of the month depending on the number of journeys made.
+Each train or metro ride costs less than individual tickets (rail 1,99 € and surface 1,60€, capped at 12 €/day), and you will be charged at the end of the month depending on the number of journeys made.
 The use of this card, however, needs a French bank account.

-Best Paris Metro Pass for Tourists 2025
+Best Paris Metro Pass for Tourists 2026

 The Forfait Paris Visite was the pass created to meet the needs of tourists.